 + Recording and mixing your own songs?
-Preview Soundfly’s online course, Modern Pop Vocal Production for free, and subscribe to get unlimited access for as little as $19/month!
+Preview Soundfly’s online course, Modern Pop Vocal Production for free, and subscribe to get unlimited access.

 These days, it’s as common to hear human voices in electronic music productions as it is to see an artist on stage playing a synth.
 And while the vocoder and talk box have been around for quite a while, they’ve started appearing more and more frequently on chart-toping mainstream tracks — think the vocoder on Imogen Heap’s “Hide and Seek,” and the talk box in Bruno Mars’ “24K Magic.”

 And it’s not just in pop tracks.
 Chopped up and morphed vocals appear in songs in so many different genres, like EDM, electro-pop, and alternative R&B. It’s almost become a recipe — cut and select a few different vowels from your singer’s take, load them into your sampler, and there you go: the ultimate music trend of our generation!

 I’m not knocking it, by any means.
 I love these innovative approaches to popular music that catch on.
 It’s just that, as a singer who is also a producer, I’m usually after the most unique soundscapes that I can create with my vocals — because the way I see it, the most inimitable instrument I have in my possession is my voice.
 And with the current technology, there’s truly no limit to what you can do with vocals.

 One of my favorite things to do is to create moving, breathing (literally) pads with my vocals, and use them in place of digital strings or synth pads.
 To create really big, lush pads, I record many layers of my voice, singing sylables like “mmm,” “oooh,” or “ahh,” using different microphones with different frequency responses.